-Masters in Medical Science with a Concentration in Interdisciplinary Medical Science (IMS)
+MS in Medical Sciences, Interdisciplinary Medical Sciences (IMS)

 To learn more about the required premedical coursework and competencies of US and Canadian medical schools visit the AAMC website.

 All applicants must first complete the USF Graduate School Application.
 When completing this application you will have the option to select a graduate program and concentration.
-Please select from the drop down list, M.S.M.S with a concentration in IMS.
-In addition, select admission for fall 2019.
-However, the program begins in June with a required medical science skills course.
-The fall selection is for clerical reasons.
+Please select from the drop down list, the MS in Medical Sciences degree and the Interdisciplinary Medical Sciences concentration.

-USF Graduate School will notify Office of Student Diversity and Enrichment of your interest in the IMS program, you will then receive an email containing the IMS Application Instructions and a hyperlink to the additional IMS Program Application.
+USF Graduate School will notify Office of Student Diversity and Enrichment of your interest in the IMS program.
+You will then receive an email containing the IMS Application Instructions and a hyperlink to the additional IMS Supplemental Program Application.

 All applicants must provide an MCAT Score Report (with verification code), official transcripts from all college/universities attended, two science faculty letters of recommendation, and complete the Office of Graduate and Postdoctoral Affairs Medical Sciences Secondary Application.

 Students from a group under-represented in medicine and/or disadvantaged backgrounds are strongly encouraged to apply.

 2. Pay the $30 application fee